Sharing is caring!

 But the smart parent knows that YouTube can be a valuable tool in your worldschooling toolkit.

 When we go to a new place, we’ll watch videos of the places we’re visiting.
 Before we went swimming with dolphins in Mexico, for example, we watched several videos to learn about dolphins.
-And when we went on our canopy tour in Costa Rica, we learned about the different levels of the rainforest.
+And when we went on a canopy tour during our 10 day Costa Rica itinerary, we learned about the different levels of the rainforest.

 Videos are a great way to encourage visual learning.
 There are a lot of educational channels on YouTube that worldschooling families can use as resources.
 Our favorites are Crash Course, SciShow Kids, and Geography Now!